ducviet321/audio-slicer/README.md

 # audio-slicer

 ## Dependency
 This code runs with [Pydub](https://github.com/jiaaro/pydub).
-You can install it by
+You can install it easily by
 ```
 pip install pydub
 ```